More soundforms coming soon.

 There is a mystery at the intersection of mind and matter, at the confluence where the world is both a wave and a particle.
 A place where reality depends on how we observe it — where the structure of the world “out there” may be only an allegory of the strange loops, recursions and self-mirroring that underlies it all.

-Poised in that narrow space between the repetitive and the unpredictable is music — a peculiar ordering of sound in time — something we experience as different from random noise.
+Poised in that narrow space between the repetitive and the unpredictable is music — a peculiar ordering of sound in time — something we experience as different from noise.

 Down there, at the level of quantum strings, it can be said everything is completely sound.
 Perhaps then music is an analogue, a portal into that liminal space between the duality of waves and particles.